Tim K: Background

 At the age of five, he began classical piano lessons.
 At the age of 11, he began playing jazz saxophone.
 By high school, he was playing as a jazz pianist sideman in Seattle, and was also the DJ in a local hiphop crew.
 He attended NYU jazz performance program with concentration in Piano, where he jammed in his dorm room with Bosco Mann.
 He studied with Frank Kimbrough, Arturo O'Farrill and Don Friedman.
 He has been a keyboard sideman with Sam Sparro, Lisa Shaw, Kat DeLuna, Rahzel, Orchestra Clave, Miguel Migs and DJ Colette.

 Film

+In 2025, he composed the original score for Pretty Thing, an American erotic thriller directed by Justin Kelly.
+Released in theaters on July 4, 2025, by Shout!
+Studios, the film stars Alicia Silverstone and Karl Glusman and follows a psychologically charged affair that spirals into obsession.
+Tim K’s music plays a pivotal role in shaping the film’s uneasy, seductive tone.
+The soundtrack—released by Obscura Editions on July 7, 2025—features an atmospheric blend of processed piano, modular synth, layered vocals, and tape manipulation, crafting a haunting soundscape that mirrors the film’s themes of desire, dominance, and emotional volatility.
+Critics have widely praised the score for its emotional nuance and sonic elegance.
+Variety described it as “a wordless vocal element that carries an echo of posh 1960s European soundtracks.”
+Bloody Disgusting highlighted its “twinkly harp and piano” as contributing to the film’s “hypnotic dreaminess,” likening the effect to that of a fairytale.
+While High On Films critiqued the screenplay, it noted that “the heavy-lifting is left to Tim Kvasnosky’s music to crank up the unsettling mood.”
+Tim K’s score weaves fractured textures with brooding electronic undertones, heightening the film’s psychological intensity and offering a distinctively modern contribution to the erotic thriller genre.